openplayerjs/openplayerjs/README.md

 HTML5 video and audio player

-This player adapts to the most popular libraries/APIs to play a variety of media, such as native MP4/MP3, HLS, M(PEG)-DASH, YouTube, Vimeo, etc.
+Inspired by [MediaElementJS](http://mediaelementjs.com) and [Plyr](https://plyr.io/), this player adapts to the most popular libraries/APIs to play a variety of media, such as native MP4/MP3, HLS, M(PEG)-DASH, YouTube, Vimeo, etc.

 A few key features: